 USAID has a focus on transboundary environmental issues – the challenges that cannot be addressed by one country alone.
 Unsustainable extraction and use of natural resources from across the region endangers economic growth.

 The need for individual countries to propel their own economic growth forwards may make sense at the individual country level but not regionally.
 Amongst the challenges that Ms. Hogg mentioned hydropower, forests, sand mining, and impacts on the flood pulse, unintended consequences and lack of shared management enabling equal opportunities for riparians to meet development objectives.
 USAID has also been looking at the potentials of low-head dams.
 We are concerned with a lot of the infrastructure – they are not against it, but would want transparent data platforms that all stakeholders can access.
 She feels that the most complete data possible is needed, and regional spaces for where data can be shared.
-There needs, in particular, data-sharing between upstream and downstream countries.
+There needs to be, in particular, data-sharing between upstream and downstream countries.

 There is asymmetric information availability on floods and droughts.
 This puts individual countries at a disadvantage.